mos3abof/mos3abof.github.io/content/blog/2026-05-15-comments-section-neon/index.md

 tags: [neon, cloudflare, postgres, zola, static-site]
 ---

-This blog has had comments since 2006.
-They lived on Blogger, which hosted the whole thing back then.
-When I moved to a static site a few years ago, I exported all the old content: posts, images, and comments.
-The comments became `.toml` files sitting next to each post.
-The display layer already knew how to render them.
-They looked fine.
+Between the years of 2006 and 2014, I used to maintain an Arabic blog on Blogger.com.
+In parallel, although a few years after I started my blog, I also maintained a personal website (initially on the mos3abof.com domain name, and now mosab.co.uk).
+Both the blog and the website have undergone many phases of upgrades, tweaks, and re-purposing; they were merged and split multiple times across the years, and recently, I decided to import the Arabic posts into this website's blog section again, and make the website multilingual.

+I was happy with the results, with the occasional theme tweak here and there, but I missed the comments.
+Comments on posts were part of the soul of the blog, and without them, the imported blogs were incomplete; So, in one of my previous weekends, I ported the comments into a `comments.toml` file, and all the comments on the posts that were on blogger.com were also in here!
+The posts started feeling like "home" again!

-What I did not keep was the ability to write new ones.
-If you wanted to leave a comment after the migration, there was simply nowhere to send it.
+Something was still missing thgough: the ability to write new ones.
+If you wanted to leave a comment on older or newer posts, there was simply nowhere to send it.

 I have been meaning to fix that for a while.
-This week I finally did.
+This weekend I finally did.

 {{ sep(style="dingbats", gap="sm") }}